giacomo-monni/Smart-Plant/SmartPlantServer/TELEGRAMBOT.md

 */start* is automatically called when a user starts the bot.
 It simply show a welcome message and the list of possible commands.

 */help* shows the list of possible commands when the user is logged out or logged in.

-*/info* shows a simple message explaining this an IoT project.

-*/assistance* simply provide a contact to request help.
-At the moment this is not implemented and works as a placeholder.

 */register* asks the user to insert a username and a password.
 The credential are then stored to the database in the *users* collection.